yugabyte/bank-of-anthos/DEMO.md

 Optional: You may find the tools [kubectx and kubens](https://github.com/ahmetb/kubectx) helpful in navigating multiple contexts and namespaces.

-The password to just about everything in this demo is `password`.
+The password to just about everything in the application is `password`.

 ## Minikube Setup